Disclaimer

 + St. John Lateran

-One of the four Papal Basilicas, this church was the original residence of the Popes.
-I would guess it's why above the Baroque-style canopy are prominently displayed two figures representing the primary Apostles, Sts.
+One of the four Papal Basilicas, this important church is the only Archbasilica in the world; the original residence of the Popes and the historic seat of the Papacy.
+I would guess it's why above the Baroque-style canopy are prominently displayed two figures representing, arguably, the two most influential Apostles in Christian history - Sts.
 Peter and Paul ... and within them are kept large fragments of their skulls.

 ABOVE: The interior of St. John Lateran.